Scientists from all fields are invited to come for sabbaticals at Technion.

 Scholarships are available for a period of up to two years.
 The application for scholarships should be made via the hosting faculty department, before mid-November, every year.
 The notifications of scholarships are being sent by March of the following year.
 The post-doctorate positions begin in October.

-For more information see the Additional Information and Scholarships below or contact the administrative office of the hosting faculty.
+For more information see the Additional Information and Scholarships below or contact the administrative office of the below listed hosting faculty.

 Visas Pre-Departure Information

 As part of your preparation, we suggest you follow the following guidelines when arranging your visa: